By Paola Pascual on Oct 24, 2018 5:00:00 AM

 4. Be consistent, but don’t repeat yourself too much

 It’s important to be consistent and coherent with your ideas, and the technique of paraphrasing (saying the same thing in different ways) is awesome to make sure your point gets through.
 However, you also risk sounding self-centered and repetitive, and the result tends to be bored people trying to get the heck out of the conversation as soon as possible.
 And you don’t want that.
 You want to have a pleasant conversation, and hope for the others to think likewise.
 So don't repeat yourself too much and keep giving them new information throughout the chat to keep them interested.
+If you would like to practice this with an expert teacher, click here.

 5. Use your voice wisely